Montreal-Quakers/website/_pages/greene-centre.md

 * **Free two-hour parking** available in the streets surrounding the Greene Centre (for instance on Greene or rue Prospect).
 * Please note that the Greene Centre is a **nut-free environment**.
 We are working toward becoming a **scent-reduced meeting**.

 We meet in the sunroom on the Greene Centre's main floor.
 All are welcome.
-During warm weather we socialize after meeting in the park across the street around noon.
+Do stay after for tea, if you can.

 ### Time